mjcconsulting/camelz4-prototype/modules/vpcs/TAG-zulu-production-ohio-default-vpc.md

 # Modules:VPCs:Zulu Production Account:Ohio:Default VPC

-This module tags the Default-VPC in the AWS Ohio (us-east-2) Region within the Zulu-CaMeLz-Production Account.
+This module tags the Default-VPC in the AWS Ohio (us-east-2) Region within the CaMeLz-Zulu-Production Account.

 ## Dependencies